prologKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file - script for creating file with special characters in name 8-cwd_state - script for writing into file 9-duplicate_last_line - script to duplicate last line
+7-file - script for creating file with special characters in name 8-cwd_state - script for writing into file 9-duplicate_last_line - script to duplicate last line 10-mo_more_js - script to delete files with .js extension